Eaternity/eaternity-website/_posts/foodprint/0000-01-01-climate-score.md

 						    </div>
 	<div class="col-xs-5 col-sm-3 small-push-top">
 	<p>
 		Menus with at least 50% less CO₂ emissions than the average menus earn the Climate Score Award.
-They belong to the 20% menus with the best Climate Score, all having a 5 out of 5 heart rating.</p>
+They belong to the 20% menus with the best Climate Score, all having a 5 out of 5 cloud rating.</p>

 	</div>